prikhi/pencil/docs/source/reference/behaviors.rst

 Result
 ^^^^^^

-The the CSS property "propertyName" of the target object is assigned the provided value.
+The the CSS property ``propertyName`` of the target object is assigned the provided value.

 Example